theocdl/silo-ui/README.md

 ## Use

-Click on the `Mint` button to mint an NFT. ✨
+Click on the `Register` button to get registered. ✨

 ## Versions